dcardenas11831/NeuralNetsQ-A/README.md

 - Final Projects

 ## Project Structure
-- Each major topic has its own discussion category
+- Each major topic has its own discussion
 - Solutions are documented with working code examples
-- Peer review system ensures quality
 - Version control tracks all changes

 ## Guidelines for Group Members